Skip to content

 • The garbage collector may have moved the backing ArrayBuffer before the fill.

-• The bigint r and x cannot be zeroed from user code.
+• The bigint scalars used internally by @noble/curves cannot be zeroed from user code.

 This is documented as best-effort hygiene.
 The same limitation applies to all browser-side JavaScript cryptography.